Slemmie/sld/README.md

 # sld
 Inefficient alternative to the C++ STL.
-Implemented without any C STL/C++ STL/etc. headers - though with occasional system headers such as "unistd.h".
+Implemented without any C STL/C++ STL/etc. headers* - though with occasional system headers such as "unistd.h".

+[*]: Single use of the ```<new>``` header in sld/memory.h as it defines the placement new operator which must not be defined elsewhere as per C++ language standards.

 For now, everything is header-only.
 Everything is tested on linux, but should work almost anywhere.